-Publication in Fall Lines will be determined by a panel of judges and accepted authors (ONLY) will be notified by June 15, 2018, with a publication date in July 2018.
-Two $250 cash prizes, sponsored by the The Richland Library Friends and Foundation, will be awarded: The Saluda River Prize for Poetry and the Broad River Prize for Prose.
+Publication in Fall Lines will be determined by a panel of judges and accepted authors (ONLY) will be notified by June 30, 2019, with a publication date in August 2019.
+Two $250 cash prizes, sponsored by the Richland Library Friends, will be awarded: The Saluda River Prize for Poetry and the Broad River Prize for Prose.

-Each entry must be submitted as a single independent entry and include its own cover sheet.
+Each entry MUST be submitted as a as a WORD FILE and include its own cover sheet, also submitted in WORD.

 Submit each individual poetry submission, along with its own cover sheet, to FallLines@JasperProject.org with the word POETRY in the subject line.

 Submit each individual prose submission, along with its own cover sheet, to FallLines@JasperProject.org with the word PROSE in the subject line.

 Cover sheets MUST ONLY include your name, the title of your submission, your email address, and mailing address.
 Authors’ names should not appear on the submission.
 Do NOT send bios.
 There is no fee to enter, but submissions that fail to follow the above instructions will be disqualified without review.